Mandar Apte

 Use the (+) to add a new location,

-With new location try to connect to your internet.
+With the new location, try to connect to your internet.

 Step 02:

-Drag the ‘SystemConfiguration’ folder to the trash or just delete it but do not empty the trash just yet.
-You may need this folder in future.
+Drag the ‘SystemConfiguration’ folder to the Trash or delete it, but do not empty it just yet.
+You may need this folder in the future.

-Note: Don’t worry Mac will create new ‘SystemConfiguration’ folder with default settings & preferences.
-When you log back in all of your network and bluetooth connections will be reseted.
-Now try to reconnect to your network.
+Note: Don’t worry.
+Mac will create a new ‘SystemConfiguration’ folder with default settings & preferences.
+Your network and Bluetooth connections will be reset when you log back in.
+Now, try to reconnect to your network.

-Tip: if Step 02 doesn’t work or doesn’t have an effect you can replace ‘SystemConfiguration’ folder with original folder which is currently in Trash to rollback previous network settings.
+Tip: if Step 02 doesn’t work or has no effect, you can replace the ‘SystemConfiguration’ folder with the original folder, which is currently in Trash, to roll back previous network settings.

 Hope it Helps,